project-gemmi/gemmi/docs/analysis.rst

 where

 * `monlib` is an instance of an undocumented MonLib class.
-  For now, here is an example how to read the CCP4 monomer library (a.k.a Refmac dictionary):
+  For now, here is an example of how to read the CCP4 monomer library (Refmac dictionary):

   .. code-block:: python